Table of Contents

-Even stranger, some cities like Santa Monica have "smoke-free" beaches and streets, etc. So we will have to assume the new C.A. law carves out a "designated area" to smoke weed, but we don't know for sure.
-In any event, it's a $250 fine, so maybe use edibles in Santa Monica?
-But all of this can raise civil rights, state, local, federal law, and other issues.
-The full rule of law over California marijuana is in flux.
+Even stranger, some cities like Santa Monica have “smoke-free” beaches, streets, etc. So we will have to assume the new C.A. law carves out a “designated area” to smoke weed, but we don’t know.
+In any event, it’s a $250 fine, so maybe use edibles in Santa Monica?
+But all of this can raise civil rights, state, local, and federal law, and other issues.
+The fundamental rule of law over California marijuana is in flux.

-Just the other day, I saw here that we have a new weed breathalyzer that detects T.H.C.
-But unlike alcohol use, inebriation standards for drivers remains unsettled.
+The other day, I saw that we have a new weed breathalyzer that detects T.H.C.
+But unlike alcohol use, inebriation standards for drivers remain unsettled.
 For example, .08 is the legally intoxicated limit in California in many states.

 But for marijuana, whether someone is legally intoxicated is still up in the air.
-The craziest thing of all is that like C.A. gun laws; there is no uniformity from city to city.
-Because of this, we see many "illegal" operations pop up and get shut down continuously.
+The craziest thing is that, like C.A. gun laws, there is no uniformity from city to city.
+Because of this, we see many “illegal” operations pop up and get shut down continuously.

-It is almost like a veritable cat and mouse game.
+It is almost like a veritable cat-and-mouse game.
 Either the feds shut you down and confiscate the goods, or the city does.
-The legal shops are busy lobbying to get in with the city, while the Highwaymen are cleaning up with minimal risk.
+The legal shops are lobbying to get in with the city, while the Highwaymen are cleaning up with minimal risk.

-With that as our basis of understanding, I wanted to understand C.A. marijuana law and began doing research.
+With that as our basis, I wanted to understand C.A. marijuana law and began researching.
 Below is everything I learned about California marijuana laws.
-Included in my study is information on owning, starting and operating a marijuana distribution type of organization.*
+My study includes information on owning, starting, and operating a marijuana distribution type of organization.*

 * CAVEAT: There are many laws, both state and federal, regarding the use, sale, growing, and harvesting of marijuana.
-Before marijuana becoming legal for recreational use in California, it was only allowed with a medical doctor's "recommendation."
-Doctors are still rarely able to legally prescribe marijuana, as it is still illegal under federal law.
-In any event, modernly in California, dispensaries fall into two classes.
+Before marijuana became legal for recreational use in California, it was only allowed with a medical doctor’s “recommendation.”
+Doctors can still rarely legally prescribe marijuana, as it is still illegal under federal law.
+In any event, modern in California, dispensaries fall into two classes.

-Most of all, state, local, and federal laws all come into play, making these operations very complicated.
+Most of all, state, local, and federal laws come into play, making these operations very complicated.
 Of particular interest, the risks of being charged, jailed, and property forfeiture for a landlord or tenant are always a possibility.
-Even if the feds leave your operations alone, individual more conservative counties still refuse to issue business licenses or land use variances to accommodate marijuana type operations.
+Even if the feds leave your operations alone, individual, more conservative counties still refuse to issue business licenses or land use variances to accommodate marijuana-type functions.

-So there is also a risk of being charged civilly and criminally by local authorities, even though the State of California has made it legal to buy, sell, and consume Marijuana-based upon statute and judge-made law.
+So there is also the risk of being charged civilly and criminally by local authorities, even though California has made it legal to buy, sell, and consume Marijuana-based on the statute and judge-made law.

-So if you seek to establish any type of California marijuana operation, it is essential to speak to a lawyer first.
-In any event, this outline below should help people understand some of the problems people face presently.
+So if you seek to establish any California marijuana operation, you must speak to a lawyer first.
+In any event, this outline below should help people understand some of the current problems.

 As a California marijuana defense lawyer, I wanted to share with you what I have learned about the medical and nonmedical dispensation of marijuana below.

-First of all, when I was growing up, marijuana was considered to be a "gateway" drug.
+First of all, when I was growing up, marijuana was considered to be a “gateway” drug.
 In other words, p automatically led to Cocaine and Heroin use.
-Whether or not that theory has become debunked, it remains irrelevant at this point.
+Whether or not that theory has been debunked remains irrelevant at this point.
 In fact, at light speed, California legislated various laws regarding the medical use, possession, cultivation, and distribution of Medical Marijuana.

-So for the last 15 or so years, "Medical" Marijuana became legal.
+So for the last 15 or so years, “Medical” Marijuana has become legal.
 The underpinnings are below.

 So when I was just a young lad, in 1996, Proposition 215 was passed.
 It was known as the Compassionate Use Act.
-It focused on exempting marijuana-using patients, as well as their recommending physicians/caregivers from California State's criminal statutory scheme.
+It focused on exempting marijuana-using patients and their recommending physicians/caregivers from California State’s criminal statutory scheme.
 (Source.)

-California says you are qualified as a marijuana patient if you suffer from:
+California says you are qualified as a marijuana patient if you suffer from the following:

-But it also includes a catch-all of sorts dealing with "any other illness for which marijuana provides relief."
+But it also includes a catch-all dealing with “any other illness for which marijuana provides relief.”

 Of course, this wasn’t enough for the “Big Brother” State of California.
 The legislature quickly realized that it could track people under the guise of compassionate use.
 So naturally, it wanted to create a database of drug users and providers.
 So it passed SB 420, aka the Medical Marijuana Program Act.

 In California, our previously licensed medical cannabis dispensaries received a bit of a gift in many ways.
 Although the state made recreational marijuana use legal, January 1, 2018, left medical dispensaries untouched by draconian taxes associated with purchasing recreational marijuana.
-As usual, California overreached and taxed recreational marijuana so high, that most users are only getting a doctor's recommendation.
+As usual, California overreached and taxed recreational marijuana so high that most users only get a doctor’s recommendation.

 California will include a 15% levy on all cannabis sales in the state, including medical pot products, starting in January.
 Meanwhile, local governments are also adding taxes for sellers and growers that could result in a 70% increase in the price of a small bag of good quality marijuana in parts of the state.